Emeraldugbeyide93/Undersampling-and-Oversampling-techniques-for-imbalanced-datasets/README.md

 This is a beginner friendly project on working with and fixing imbalances in datasets.

-This project uses the undersampling and ovrsampling method of fixing imbalances.
+This project uses the undersampling and oversampling method of fixing imbalances.

 The dataset used in this project are scraped customer reviews from The Co-operative bank mobile banking application.